facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 SPF Commercial Affairs Officer (CAO)

-To be a Commercial Affairs Officer (CAO) with the Commercial Affairs Department, one needs to possess a degree in Accountancy, Law, Business Administration, Business or Economics.
+To be a Commercial Affairs Officer (CAO) in the Commercial Affairs Department, one needs to possess a degree in Accountancy, Law, Business Administration, or Business or Economics.

 The starting pay of a Commercial Affairs Officer ranges from $4,800 – $5,526, with a requirement of Grade 13 (entry grade).